-The collecting duct system functions are regulated by the activity of aldosterone and vasopressin.
-Aldosterone is released from the adrenal glands whereas vasopressin which is also known as the antidiuretic hormone is released from the posterior pituitary.
+The functions of the collecting duct system are regulated by the activity of aldosterone and vasopressin.
+Aldosterone is released from the adrenal glands, whereas vasopressin (also known as antidiuretic hormone (ADH)) is released from the posterior pituitary.
 Vasopressin is synthesized in the hypothalamus.
-The absence of antidiuretic hormone (ADH) results in a high concentration of aquaporin 2 in the storage vesicles present in the cytoplasm of collecting duct epithelial cells.
+An absence of ADH results in a high concentration of aquaporin 2 in the storage vesicles present in the cytoplasm of collecting duct epithelial cells.
 Aquaporins are proteins produced within the membranes of vesicles that bud from the Golgi apparatus.
 They permit diffusion of water via the plasma membrane.

 The main components of the collecting duct system are:

 There are 2 functional types of cells within the collecting duct system: principal cells and intercalated cells.